bifurcation/fourq/spec/draft-barnes-cfrg-4q.md

 representations is straightforward.

 A point doubling (DBL) takes an R4 point and produces an R1 point.
-For addition, we first define ADD_core that takes an R2 and R3 point and produces an R1 point.
+For addition, we first define an operation ADD_core that takes an R2 and R3 point and produces an R1 point.
 This can be used to implement an operation ADD which takes an R1 and R2 point as inputs, converts the R1 point to R3, and then executes ADD_core.
-Exposing these operations and the multiple representations helps save time by avoiding redundant computations.
+Exposing these operations and the multiple representations helps save time by avoiding redundant
+computations: the conversion of the first argument to ADD can be done once if the argument will be used in multiple additions.

-These addition laws are complete: they have no exceptional cases, and therefor can be used in any algorithm for computing scalar multiples without worries about wrong answers for rare points.
-Note that we do not explictly note the point format in every operation.
+These addition laws are complete: they have no exceptional cases, and therefore can be used in any algorithm for computing scalar multiples without worries about wrong answers for rare points.
+Note that we do not explicitly note the point format every time an addition or doubling is used, and assume that conversions are done when required.

 Below, we list the explicit formulas for the required point operations.
 These formulas were adapted from {{Twisted}} and